tudorv91/SparkJNI/README.md

 ...
 }
 ```
-Last, we have to populate the native functions with desired behavior, in the ```vectorOps.cpp``` kernel file:
+After running the application for the first time, it will exit prematurely with a "no kernel file" message.
+Next, we have to populate the native functions with desired behavior, in the ```vectorOps.cpp``` kernel file:
 ```
 ...
 JNIEXPORT jobject JNICALL Java_org_tudelft_ewi_ceng_examples_vectorOps_VectorAddJni_reduceVectorAdd(JNIEnv *env, jobject caller, jobject v1obj, jobject v2obj){